MicrosoftDocs/microsoft-salescopilot-docs/articles/share-feedback.md

 ---
 title: Share feedback from Outlook add-in
-description: Learn how to share feedback. ms.date: 08/28/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to share feedback about Sales Copilot from the Outlook add-in. ms.date: 08/28/2023 ms.topic: article ms.service: microsoft-sales-copilot